Adam and Clara Groesbeck papers , 1897-1939

 - Funding for encoding this finding aid was provided through a grant awarded by the National Endowment for the Humanities.

 Adam and Clara Groesbeck were Baptist missionaries in the Kwangtung province of South China from 1897-1927 and 1931-1935.
 They were first assigned to Ungkung and later to the station in Chaochowfu.
 They moved to their final residence in Chaoyang in 1904.
-Reverend Groesbeck provided religious services for a number of communities in the province and also had considerable administrative responsibilities with the South China Mission.
-Mrs. Groesbeck's missionary work involved teaching at the boys' school in Chaoyang.
+Reverend Adam Groesbeck provided religious services for a number of communities in the province and also had considerable administrative responsibilities with the South China Mission.
+Clara Groesbeck's missionary work involved teaching at the boys' school in Chaoyang.

 The main sources of information are Reverend Groesbeck's newsletters, reports, outgoing correspondence and diaries.
 These provide details of the South China Mission's organization and important issues.
 There is statistical information on mission growth, construction, and converts.
 His diaries provide a more personal look at the events in China.
 There is some indication in the last volumes of his diaries that he questioned the presence of Americans and all foreign missionaries in China.
 He became a strong advocate of turning the controls of the Christian missions over to the Chinese.